m-abdelwahab/prisma-full-text-search/README.md

 This is a demo that shows how to do [Full-Text search using Prisma](https://www.prisma.io/docs/concepts/components/prisma-client/full-text-search).

 To set up this example locally, you first need to have a PostgreSQL database.
+You can set one up on http://cloud.prisma.io/ using Heroku or have an instance run locally.

 ```bash